osmosis-labs/osmosis/x/tokenfactory/README.md

 **State Modifications:**
 - Check that sender of the message is the admin of denom
 - Modify `AuthorityMetadata` state entry to change the admin of the denom

+## Expectations from the chain

+The chain's bech32 prefix for addresses can be at most 16 characters long.